 Updated: How a flexible date airfare search can save money

-Why do a flexible date search in the first place?
-While many if not most people have specific travel dates in mind (for a wedding, meeting, school vacation, etc.) there are always consumers who will fly whenever it’s cheap.
-It’s these bargain hunters for whom flexible travel date airfare search is ideal.
-You can often save hundreds of dollars or pounds by flying when the going is cheap, and sometimes it just requires tweaking dates by a few days.
-Indeed, Airfarewatchdog.com lists airfares based on the lowest possible price, assuming that you’re date-flexible.
+You can often save hundreds of dollars by flying when the going is cheap, and sometimes it just requires tweaking dates by a few days.
+Indeed, Airfarewatchdog.com lists airfares based on the lowest possible price, assuming that you’re date-flexible, which is why people with specific travel dates often don't find the fares we list.

-This online travel agency (OTA) site allows a 330-day search (like Travelocity used to do, with just one search rather than one month at a time) assuming that the fare you choose is available for sale any month of the year.
+This online travel agency (OTA) site allows a 330-day search.
 It only works on some domestic U.S. routes and doesn’t include Southwest, Allegiant and other airlines that sell fares only on their own websites.
 To use this feature, enter an origin and destination and check the “My dates are flexible” option.
 Although it’s convenient and easy to use, Cheapair charges a $9.95 booking fee.
 As far as I know, it’s the only site that still shows searches over 330 days.
 (By the way, if you’re wondering why only 330 days, that’s the maximum period over which major domestic U.S. airlines such as Delta, US Air, American, and United publish airfares.
 Other airlines, such as JetBlue and Southwest, publish fares over shorter time periods).

 Kayak, a meta-search travel site rather than an OTA (the difference between meta search and OTA is explained here), has a robust flexible date search, powered by ITA Software (see below).
-From the flights tab choose “make my dates flexible” and then +/- 1-3 days, weekends, or Flex month.
-If choosing flex month, specify a departure date and a trip length, either a single number of nights or a range of up to any seven days (such as 6-8 or 18-25).
+First you have to sign up with your email.
+From the flights tab click on the "more search options" link under "find flights" and then choose Flex month.
+Specify a departure date and a trip length, either a single number of nights or a range of up to any seven days (such as 6-8 or 18-25).
 As is the case with Cheapair, you won’t find Southwest, Allegiant, or Ryanair, but you will find a wide range of destinations, domestic and international.
 Once in a while, however, you’ll click through on fare found via flexible search and find that it’s not available.
 That’s just the nature of the beast.
 And you may not find the best possible routings, since airlines apparently don’t share their entire inventories with third-party sites.

 No discussion of flexible date airfare search can exclude ITA Software’s Matrix Airfare Search function, but read why it shouldn’t be relied on as the Holy Grail.

-Hotwire, also an OTA, works almost exactly like Orbitz.com does.
+Hotwire, also an OTA, works like Orbitz.com does.
 It, too, is powered by ITA Software.
+Again, just plus or minus 1-3 days.

 One of the positive changes United made when it combined the Continental website with its own was to introduce an excellent flexible date function.
-From the home page “Flight” tab choose a calendar start date, a length of trip, click on “My dates are flexible” and search.
+From the home page “Flight” tab choose a calendar start date, a length of trip, click on “My dates are flexible” choose a length of stay and search.
 Use the blue forward arrow to the right of the calendar search through United’s entire schedule over 330 days, month by month.
 Easy.

 Looking at the major U.S. legacy carriers, in contrast, Delta.com only allows a +/- 1-3 day search when you choose “My dates are flexible” from its home page.
 US Airways doesn’t have a flexible option at all; and American used to have a 30-day flexible date search but got rid of it.